dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Upstream/upstream_GATK/Pages/upstream_GATK-qc-qcbam.rst

 Overview
 ++++++++

-To evaluate the quality of a ``bam`` file, different metrics are calculated using a custom script ``bamqc.py`` (https://github.com/dbmi-bgm/cgap-pipeline-upstream-GATK).
+To evaluate the quality of a ``bam`` file, different metrics are calculated using the custom script ``bamqc.py``.

 The metrics currently available are:

-  - mapping stats
+  - Mapping stats

-    - total reads
+      - Total reads
-    - reads w/ both mates mapped
+      - Reads with both mates mapped
-    - reads w/ one mate mapped
+      - Reads with one mate mapped
-    - reads w/ neither mate mapped
+      - Reads with neither mate mapped

-  - read length
+  - Read length
-  - coverage
+  - Coverage

 Definitions